Managed PostgreSQL in Europe: A 2026 Buyer’s Guide for SaaS Teams

 - Backup storage location.
 Some providers nominally run in Frankfurt but ship backups to the US for redundancy.
 Ask; get it in writing.

 - Provider incorporation.
-The CLOUD Act applies to US-incorporated companies regardless of where the data sits.
+The US CLOUD Act applies to US-incorporated companies regardless of where the data sits.

 - Sub-processor chain.
 Your managed Postgres provider may itself run on AWS.
 Know your data path.